-PRIORITY THEMES (FORMER GAME CHANGERS) STRATEGIC GOAL STRATEGIC OBJECTIVES (NEW) GAME CHANGERS FUNCTIONAL AREAS To improve the regu- latory environment Use procurement policy and procedures to stimulate the domestic economic develop- ment, redistribute wealth and promote social justice Preferential Procurement/ Supply Chain Strategic Services opment Lioutity 2 - Economic Development environment for economic growth to alleviate poverty for ease of doing business Establish an additional Article 80 committee for Economic and Social Development to streamline and fast track projects Strategic Services 2 - Economic Devel enabling vironment for nomic growth to alleviate To facilitate an envi- ronment for the Develop a programme for SMME development with municipal opportunities such as clear public open spaces, manufacturing of pavers and hardening of pavements, EPWP programmes.
-Project management Priority 2 Develop an investment programme to fast track new business development Strategic Services To improve transport systems and Develop an Integrated Transport Plan Technical Services enhance mobility poor isolated of munities in part ship with se departments Implement a programme to enhance local mobility through business develop- ment Strategic Services
+PRIORITY THEMES (FORMER GAME CHANGERS) STRATEGIC GOAL STRATEGIC OBJECTIVES (NEW) GAME CHANGERS FUNCTIONAL AREAS Priority 2 - Economic Development Economic Development for economic growth to alleviate poverty Economic Development for economic growth to alleviate poverty To improve the regulatory environment Use procurement policy and procedures to stimulate the domestic economic development, redistribute wealth and promote social justice Preferential Procurement/ Supply Chain Strategic Services ÷ for ease of doing business Establish an additional Article 80 committee for Economic and Social Development to streamline and fast track projects Strategic Services nomic Developme To facilitate an envi- ronment for the creation of jobs Develop a programme for SMME development with municipal opportunities such as clear public open spaces, manufacturing of pavers and hardening of pavements, EPWP programmes.
+Project management rity 2 - Ecc Develop an investment programme to fast track new business development Strategic Services Prio To improve transport systems and Develop an Integrated Transport Plan Technical Services enhance mobility of poor isolated communities in partnership with sector departments Implement a programme to enhance local mobility through business develop- ment Strategic Services To alleviate poverty Develop a programme for food security in conjunction with sector departments and investors.
+Strategic Services